Michal-Devops/Spotify-clone-byJenkins/README.md

 Enter your DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
 Click "OK" to save your DockerHub credentials.
 ```
+Now we can use ass Jenkinsfile as new job in jenkins

 I find that we need do
 ```
 sudo usermod -aG docker jenkins sudo systemctl restart jenkins